Keystone and Dakota Access pipelines: How did we get here?

 In November 2015, Obama nixed the proposed pipeline, virtually ending the fight over the project that had gone on for much of his presidency.

-Then-Secretary of State John Kerry said the project was not in the country's best interest.
+Then-Secretary of State John Kerry concluded the project was not in the country's national security interest.

 Obama's move came as the White House continued to promote his environmental agenda and efforts to fight climate change.